Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Bottleneck Structure in Representation Geodesics

-Assuming a finite length $\ell_{\gamma,\tilde{L}}<\infty$, the norm of the derivative must be finite at almost all layers, meaning that the COI/dimensionality is optimal in almost all layers, with only a countable number of short high COI/dimension jumps.
-These jumps typically appear at the beginning and end of the network, because the input and output dimensionality and COI are (mostly) fixed, so it will typically be non-optimal, and so there will often be fast regions close to the beginning and end of the network.
+Assuming a finite length $\ell_{\gamma,\tilde{L}}<\infty$, the norm of the derivative must be finite at almost all layers, which is only possible if the COI/dimensionality is optimal in almost all layers, with only a countable number of short high COI/dimension jumps.
+Empirically, we observe that these jumps typically appear at the beginning and end of the network, because the input and output dimensionality where the COI is fixed and thus non-optimal in general.
+This explains the fast regions close to the beginning and end of the network.
 We have actually never observed any jump in the middle of the network, though we are not able to rule them out theoretically.